alainvetier/copilot-agent-mode/docs/architecture.md

 # OctoCAT Supply Chain Management System Architecture

-This site is a demo application written in TypeScript.
-The entire app was created originally from an [ERD diagram](../api/ERD.png) and natural language prompts using Copilot.
+This site is a demo application with a Python FastAPI backend and TypeScript React frontend.
+The entire app was created originally from an ERD diagram and natural language prompts using Copilot.
 The frontend was created in the same way, using some of the design ideas in [the design folder](./design/).

 The hero image and product images were created by prompting ChatGPT!

 ## Architecture Overview

-The system is a modern supply chain management application built using TypeScript, comprising a backend REST API and a React frontend.
+The system is a modern supply chain management application comprising a Python FastAPI backend REST API and a TypeScript React frontend.
 It's designed to demonstrate Copilot capabilities using a fairly typical architecture with a little complexity, but not enough to derail demos!

 ### Backend Architecture
-- Express.js API with RESTful endpoints for all entities
+- FastAPI with Python 3.12+ providing RESTful endpoints for all entities
-- Swagger/OpenAPI documentation integration
+- Built-in OpenAPI/Swagger documentation integration (accessible at `/api-docs`)
-- Entity models with proper relationships following an ERD diagram
+- Pydantic data models with proper relationships following an ERD diagram
+- Uvicorn ASGI server for high-performance async operations

 ### Frontend Architecture
 - React 18+ with TypeScript